Last edit 4/2019

 The Price of Ignoring Gods Invitation

-God's desire is simply for no one to be lost (John.3:16).
+God's desire is simply for no one to be lost (John 3:16).
 Yet these words, as well as my own personal experience in seeing death up close, are proof enough for this writer that human lives can indeed be lost!
 It is not for me or anyone else to declare or even ponder what any person's individual fate is after death, and certainly the trouble caused by the "Tree of Knowledge" should eradicate that kind of thinking from anyone's speech.
-But in the light of such a clear, free, and "no strings" invitation from God, or at least the possibility that such a gift might be there just for the asking, I hope that everyone reading this will consider speaking to God himself on this matter.
+But in the light of such a clear, free, and "no strings attached" invitation from God, or even the possibility that such a gift might be there just for the asking, I hope that everyone reading this will consider speaking to God himself on this matter.
 Be satisfied with NO other answer then the one that will come from him, for he loves you more than you can possibly know!

 Become as a Child

 What must you do to be saved?
 The answer is to simply receive his love gift, and invite him into your heart and life.
-I promise you, my friend, whatever small step you will take in God's direction will be one that he will honor, and you will look back on this as the single most important turning point in your life.
+I promise you that whatever small step you take in God's direction will be one that he will honor, and you will look back on this as the single most important turning point in your life.
 It has been for me, and though my path has certainly not been an easy one, there is no better way to go though this life as to do so with God.
 He loves you, whoever you are, and whatever your situation.
-(John.6:37) There are no exceptions.
+(John 6:37) There are no exceptions.